lingtalfi/Models/DataTable/datatable.model.md

                         Also, the selected rows' rics are passed as an array via post (with key rics)
     - type: string=modal, the type amongst:
             - link: the browser will be redirected to the given uri, as if you had clicked on a link
-            - post: the data will be posted to the given uri as post data, this will refresh the page
+            - post: the data will be posted to the given uri as post data, this will redirect the page
             - modal: the data will be posted to the given uri as post data, but via ajax, and a modal will be used to hold the server's response.
                         Json must be used as the datatype for this type of exchange.